All Episodes

 Don't make me laugh.

-He said democracy, the culture of democracy.
+He said, democracy, the culture of democracy.

 Egypt's not ready for that.

-Fair, free elections, still distant prospect for Egypt.
+Meanwhile, in the Washington Post, fair, free elections, still distant prospect for Egypt.

 Remember, we've got stories today saying the regime's totally happy with the progress.